-Section 6.5 addresses recalibration is uses and section 7.2 includes a proposal on how to best set the top labelling thresholds.
-Section 6 also disucsss the importance of the threshold delineating the green from the yellow labelling classes.
+Section 6.5 addresses recalibration issues and section 7.2 includes a proposal on how to best set the top labelling thresholds.
+Section 6 also disucssss the importance of the threshold delineating the green from the yellow labelling classes.

 Waide (2013) proposes for both the Ecodesign and labelling Directives: